dagbdagb/LLM-FAQs/README.md

 We have tried to order sections and sub-topics in a somewhat logic or pedagogic order.
 Feel free to tell us where we fail at this.

-Finally, it is not our intention to promote any particular hardware, software, company, brand, person or other entity.
+Finally, it is not our intention to *promote* any particular hardware, software, company, brand, person or other entity.
 We just want this to be a guide for your personal journey, and not to guide you down a particular path.
+That said, we all appreciate working examples.
+So we will definitely *name* things we have tried and found working for us.

 Good luck.